ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 - The source code is located one level above the current directory.
 - The build will be performed in the current directory.
 - The Clang compiler will be used as the compiler.
-- The built library is generated as a single file that includes all of OpenCV's functionality.
+- The compiled library is generated as a single file that includes all of OpenCV's functionality.
 - Unnecessary options have been disabled, assuming processing on Arm CPUs.

 &nbsp;